Director of Web & Interactive Content, Speaker, Host of 'Content Lab' Podcast

 Update, January 2019: This change has now gone into effect -- the Content Strategy tool is now officially renamed "SEO."
+But my thoughts below still stand.

 Look, when it comes to the HubSpot Marketing Hub, changes are part of the package deal.
 In fact, I know I'm not alone in believing that HubSpot is only such a powerful marketing, sales, and service automation platform because of the HubSpot team's agile approach to how the product is developed and updated.